No. 2 Vikings grab quarterfinal sweep over Ely in return to state

 The Vikings grabbed its final two points from a Gruenes and Faris kill.

-Gruenes had eight kills and a team-high three blocks.
+Gruenes had eight kills on a game-high .421 hitting percentage and no errors, along with a team-high three blocks.

 The difference maker in the first set was errors.
 Between receiving, serving and attacking, Ely had 13 total mistakes, compared to Minneota’s four.